Ten quick and easy tips that will help you deal with the hectic, unpredictable nature of nursing.

 It sounds so simple, and on a foundational level maybe it is, but the importance of staying organized is monumental in regards to time management.
 You can’t use your time efficiently if you’re constantly wasting your time looking for things.
 The more organized you are, the less you panic, and the more time you have.
 Your charts, your calendar, or whatever else you use on a regular basis – keep it organized.

 Making lists is a quick and easy way to manage your time.
 There are so many disruptions that take place in the ever-changing world of nursing, that it’s easy to get off task and forget the things you needed to do that day.
 Prioritize your lists, but be flexible and understand that your priorities can change very quickly.

 Communication is key in almost all facets of nursing.
 Whether you’re dealing with your colleagues, patients, or families of your patients, learn to communicate effectively.

 You can’t get caught up in everyone else’s demands of you.
 I know you want to be a team player, but there is a point where you have to know when to delegate certain tasks to others.
 Teamwork is crucial – that’s why others are asking for your help in the first place, and it’s why you can’t be afraid to ask for the same.
 It’s not being lazy and it’s not being selfish; it’s being responsible.

 Take advantage of technology

 There are hundreds of ways to use technology to your advantage when trying to manage your time wisely.
 Take advantage of EMRs and other medical devices.
-Take advantage of apps like Wunderlist, which is a great tool for you to keep organized, prioritized lists on your phone, tablet, or computer.
-Use Twitter the right way - this "Nurse's Guide to Twitter" is a great start.
+Take advantage of apps like Evernote, which is a great tool for you to keep organized, prioritized lists on your phone, tablet, or computer.
+Use Twitter the right way - this "Social Media doe Nurses: Twitter" is a great start.
 Despite what some of your older, more traditional colleagues may say, technology is your friend.